-This version represents an updated version of the CDP-WWF Temperature Rating methodology (version 1.0, released in October 2020) (CDP & WWF, 2020).
-This methodology will continue to evolve over time to include latest climate science in addition to further improvement to address current methodological limitations.
+This version represents an updated version of the CDP-WWF Temperature Rating methodology (version 1.0, released in October 2020; CDP Worldwide & WWF International, 2020).
+This methodology will continue to evolve over time to include the latest climate science in addition to further improvements to address current methodological limitations.